 The idea was much better in my mind.
 Van lasted all of ten minutes until my mom had to take him back to the farm store while I finished collecting all the berries I could.
 It’s alright babe, we’ll try again next year.

 What to do with all of these berries?
 The possibilities are endless.
 I think I ate 5 cups of fresh sliced strawberries the moment we got home.
 Still warm from the sun, these are the berries I wait all year for.

-Since I’ve been cooking more for Vander, I’ve become more conscious on how much sugar and salt we’re consuming.
+Since having kids, I’ve become more conscious on how much sugar and salt we’re consuming.
 Therefore, it was a no-brainer that this jam would be lower in sugar than traditional recipes.

 Spoiler alert- you can’t tell.
-Sure, it’s not as cloying sweet as some jams can be- but who wants that anyway?
+It’s not as cloyingly sweet as some jams can be, but who wants that anyway?
 This jam tastes like summer!
-I swear I can still tastes the sun-kissed strawberries straight from the garden in every bite.
+I swear I can still taste the sun-kissed strawberries straight from the garden in every bite.

 Have you canned before?
 Years ago when we lived in our first apartment in Sacramento, I thought I was going to be one of those people who canned everything.
 We were living in the middle of salad bowl, with fresh grown produce of every variety on literally every corner.
 Why not learn to can?

 That lasted all of two months, but long enough for me to buy a few tools.
 A giant stock pan for holding a dozen mason jars, a funnel for easy filling and a magnet for placing the lid on top.
 Though, you really don’t need any of this.
 A funnel will make things easier, but you can do without.
 You will need a large enough pan to place the jars in, mason jars and that’s it!

 You can find low-sugar pectin in most grocery stores, or online.
 The regular pectin won’t work, so make sure you find the low-sugar one.

 The lemon juice allows the pectin to set quicker and also neutralizes the flavor of the jam.